larrykollar/Humanist/docs/advanced.md

 If nothing has changed, *make* outputs a message similar to `mybook.pdf is up to date.`

+You can create intermediate files by using a command like `make mybook.md` without going on to produce the HTML or PDF files.
+Likewise, `make mybook.html` builds the book up the HTML file.
+This can be useful for debugging or testing filters that you might insert in the future.

 Typing *make clean* cleans up the directory, removing files that can be renewed by typing *make* again.